vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 1. How are we collecting Kubernetes system events?
 Is that outside of the scope of this RFC?
 And why does this take an entirely different path?
    (ref [issue#1293])
-1. What are some of the details that sets Vector's Kubernetes integration apart?
+1. What are some of the details that set Vector's Kubernetes integration apart?
    This is for marketing purposes and also helps us "raise the bar".

 ## Plan Of Attack